ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ## Author
 - **Dr. Peter O'Hara-Diaz**
 - Contact: [po@floodgatetech.com](mailto:po@floodgatetech.com)

+## Release Notes
+**For detailed release notes of the latest version, including new features, improvements, and bug fixes, please see the [Release Notes](RELEASE_NOTES.md).**

+### Changelog for v2.0.0rc

+#### 🚀 Major Enhancements
+- **Dynamic Batch Size Calculation**: Automatically adjusts batch size for domain checks based on API limits and processing time.
+- **Parallel Processing with Threading**: Improved performance by enabling concurrent checks using threading.
+- **Advanced Error Handling**: Added custom exceptions and try-catch blocks to improve error resilience.
+- **CI/CD Integration**: Implemented automated testing, coverage reporting, and multi-version testing.
+- **Enhanced Notification System**: Added support for branded email templates with support and logo URLs.

+#### 🛠️ Improvements
+- Detailed comments and documentation added to environment configuration.
+- Revised README with new sections for setup, configuration, and performance features.
+- Optimized logging with more descriptive messages and log level control.

+#### 🐛 Bug Fixes
+- Resolved missing variables in the environment file.
+- Fixed silent failures by improving error propagation and logging.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.